 Chase Freedom®: Best Cash Back Rewards Program

 The Chase Freedom® card has earned a reputation as the top cash back credit card for good reason.
 Not only does it offer 1% back on every dollar you spend, but it also doles out 5X points in categories that rotate every quarter.
-For 2016, the 5x bonus categories include gas and transportation (Q1), grocery stores (Q2), restaurants (Q3), and holiday shopping (Q4).
+For 2017, the 5x bonus categories include gas and transportation (Q1), grocery stores and drug stores (Q2), summer fun (Q3), and holiday shopping (Q4).

 The Chase Freedom® card also offers a healthy signup bonus, which is not all that typical for a no-fee rewards card.
 And since the points you earn belong in the Chase Ultimate Rewards program, you can redeem them for gift cards or cash back, or use them to shop on Amazon.com.

 All of these perks, plus the fact that the card doesn’t charge an annual fee, keep pushing it to the top of its class.
 If you don’t already have the Chase Freedom® card, it should be on your short list.
 Here are some additional details: